nginx-clojure/nginx-clojure/nginx-jersey/README.md

           ##aplication path usually it is the same with nginx location
           content_handler_property jersey.app.path '/jersey';

+          ## jersey application class
+          content_handler_property jersey.app.Appclass 'org.glassfish.jersey.examples.MyApplication';

+          ## If we have no jersey application class we can define JAX-RS resources, providers here
+          ## If jersey.app.Appclass is defined jersey.app.resources will be ignored.
-          ##application resources which can be either of JAX-RS resources, providers
+          ## application resources which can be either of JAX-RS resources, providers
           content_handler_property jersey.app.resources '
                 org.glassfish.jersey.examples.jackson.EmptyArrayResource,
                 org.glassfish.jersey.examples.jackson.NonJaxbBeanResource,